menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 This command is only available for the Administrator role.

 ..
 Warning::
-   When you remove an appliance from Micetro, the DNS and DHCP servers hosted on the appliance are removed from Micetro as well.
+   When you remove an appliance from Micetro, the DNS and DHCP services hosted on the appliance are removed from Micetro as well.

 **To remove an appliance from Micetro**: